tthorntone/AdNauseam-Wiki/Whitelisting.md

 ### Other details

-If you re-enable uBlock by clicking the whitelist button in the popup while a whitelist directive you handcrafted is in effect, your handcrafted whitelist directive will simply be commented out.
+If you re-enable AdNauseam by clicking on the 'RESUME ADNAUSEAM' button in the menu after you have whitelisted a page, your handcrafted whitelist directive will simply be commented out.
 This way you can bring it back to life if ever you un-whitelist by mistake.

+&nbsp;

 Adapted from https://github.com/gorhill/uBlock/wiki/How-to-whitelist-a-web-site